NicaDago/NicaDago/README.md

 - 🌱 I’m currently learning Phyton
 - 💬 Ask me about anything you like
 - 📫 You can reach me om my [linkedin]
-- ⚡ Fun fact: during my master degree course as a web designer I fell in love with Data Science

 ## Skills: